13 Facts About Seasonal Affective Disorder

 Though most SAD sufferers have anxiety leading up to the fall and winter, it's possible to learn how to reduce symptoms and better cope with them.
 "You're not doomed," Anderson says, adding, "Some years tend to be worse than others."
 And most importantly, if you know to expect a change in your mood and outlook come fall, you'll be better able to manage your condition.

-It Makes You
+It Makes You Crave Carbs

 People with SAD may have intense cravings for certain foods—especially carbs, explains Anderson.
 It may be hard to pass up all those tasty fall comfort foods, but the natural inclination to indulge could wreak havoc on your weight loss progress or weight management plans.
 To overcome your cravings and better manage your condition, Anderson recommends reading Winter Blues by Dr. Norman Rosenthal, a psychiatrist and professor at the Georgetown University School of Medicine.
-Still need the mashed potatoes?
-Try one of these 10 Tips for Healthy Comfort Foods to make the dish more waistline-friendly.

-The Stigma is
+The Stigma Is Diminishing

 Does anybody like it when the days start getting shorter?
 Not really.
 That's why people seem to understand that SAD is a legitimate condition.
 And it's far less stigmatized now than in it was in the 1980s, Anderson says, perhaps because of all the research on the condition that's been released in recent years.
 "We know much more now about the kind of annual changes that all kinds of animals go through," she adds.
 "People can relate to it.
 In some ways, it's not as hard for people to acknowledge it."

-You Can Eat
+You Can Eat to Ease Symptoms

 That giant bowl of spaghetti may make be exactly what you're craving but you're better off indulging in a healthier source of carbs like pulse pasta or unprocessed oats, which will boost levels of serotonin (the mood-boosting, feel-good hormone that's lower in those with SAD) without causing additional energy dips.
 Omega-3 fatty acids can also increase levels of the happy hormone, making things like spinach, grass-fed beef, walnuts, and fatty fish smart diet additions.
 Vitamin D supplements and sources of the nutrient (like wild salmon, eggs, tuna, and fortified milk) can also help, says Dr. Linda Higley, a Washington-based psychologist.
 Though the reason why isn't clear, there's been a link established between low vitamin D levels and various mood disorders, including SAD.

 Some people may not have SAD, but they show a seasonal pattern of weight gain or loss.
-And that’s because in the fall and winter, peopla re ‘more apt to soak up their soup with some bread or give into a serving macaroni and cheese.
-However, if you typically don’t put on pounds during the winter but you have recently, you might want to go through a mental checklist to see if you’re experiencing any other symptoms of the condition.
+And that's because in the fall and winter, peopl are 'more apt to soak up their soup with some bread or give into a serving macaroni and cheese.
+However, if you typically don't put on pounds during the winter but you have recently, you might want to go through a mental checklist to see if you're experiencing any other symptoms of the condition.

 While doctors have proven that phototherapy (light therapy) can help people combat SAD, Anderson says that a walk outside can be just as beneficial.
 Rosenthal concurs, adding that mornings are the best time to get light.
 If you home tends to be dark, trim hedges to allow more light to pour through the windows.
 You may also want to designate one room that's particularly sunny as a "light room" where you can spend dark winter days.

-Getting more light isn’t the only great way to combat SAD, exercise can help, too, making a morning jog or walk outside a great activity to add to your daily routine.
-“Exercise is a big part of working with the symptoms associated with SAD,” said Tiffany Cruikshank, author of Meditate Your Weight.
-“I personally really like yoga because it also initiates an investigation of personal inquiry and body awareness which I believe is very helpful.
+Getting more light isn't the only great way to combat SAD, exercise can help, too, making a morning jog or walk outside a great activity to add to your daily routine.
+"Exercise is a big part of working with the symptoms associated with SAD," said Tiffany Cruikshank, author of Meditate Your Weight.
+"I personally really like yoga because it also initiates an investigation of personal inquiry and body awareness which I believe is very helpful.
 But most important is finding some sort of movement that you enjoy and can do you regularly.
-Even just 10 or 15 minutes a day can be really helpful.”
+Even just 10 or 15 minutes a day can be really helpful."
 (If you can do yoga in a sunny room in your home, even better!)
-After you break a sweat, make sure you refuel and nourish your body right.
-Our report 20 Trainers Reveal What They Eat After a Workout can help!

-Tougher to Deal With
+Stress Can Be Tougher to Deal With

 Rosenthal notes that SAD can make it harder to cope with stress and stressful situation.
 To make matters worse, stress can trigger people to turn to food for comfort which can result in weight gain—a nasty cycle!
-Check out these 10 Ways to Relax So Healthy Eating Works to help counteract the urge to pull your hair out when the going gets tough.